Abington Senior High School: School district

-The Abington School District includes eight other schools, the Junior High, which serves grades 7 through 9, and seven elementary schools, which are listed in order by distance from the senior high; Copper Beech, Highland, Roslyn, Overlook, Willow Hill, Rydal, & McKinley.
+The Abington School District includes eight other schools: the middle school, which serves grades 6 through 8, and seven elementary schools, which are (in order by distance from the senior high): Copper Beech, Highland, Roslyn, Overlook, Willow Hill, Rydal, and McKinley.

 The Abington School District was involved in a legal case relating to mandatory prayer in school, Abington School District v.
 Schempp, which was heard by the Supreme Court of the United States on February 27–28, 1963.
 The ruling handed down on June 17, 1963, decided 8–1 in favor of the respondent, Ellery Schempp, and declared school-sponsored Bible reading in public schools to be an unconstitutional violation of the separation of church and state.
 The Chief Justice presiding over the case was Earl Warren.

 Honors and distinctions

 The school was recognized as a Blue Ribbon High School in 1998–99 school year.
 Abington was a National Service Learning Leader School in 1998 and 2001.

 In 2008–2009, Abington won the "Triple Crown" of awards for public school districts in the United States.
 In 2008, America's Promise Alliance named Abington one of the "100 Best Communities for Young People" for the third year.
-Shortly thereafter, Money Magazine/CNN named Abington as one of the "Top 100 Best Places to Live" in America.
-In its 2009 list of America's Best High Schools, U.S. News & World Report awarded Abington Senior High School a bronze medal.
+Shortly thereafter, Money magazine and CNN named Abington as one of the "Top 100 Best Places to Live" in the nation.
+In its 2009 list of "America's Best High Schools", U.S. News & World Report awarded Abington Senior High School a bronze medal.

 Future President and then-Senator Barack Obama spoke at Abington Senior High School on October 3, 2008.

 Facilities

 The school completed construction of a football stadium in 2006.

-A 1965 graduate of Abington Senior High School, Stephen A. Schwarzman, announced a 25 million-dollar donation to the high school on February 15, 2018 which is the highest donation to a public school in history.
+A 1965 graduate of Abington Senior High School, Stephen A. Schwarzman, announced a $25 million donation to the high school on February 15, 2018 which is the highest donation to a public school in history.

 The few conditions under which Stephen A. Schwarzman consented to donate the money for the renovation project were: renaming the school to Abington Schwarzman High School, proudly displaying his portrait in the building, naming parts of the school after his brothers, and holding the right to review construction plans for the school as well as choosing a new school logo.
 However, there was an immediate uproar from the residents of the district regarding the renaming of the school in Stephen A. Schwarzman's honor and the idea got shut down at the School Board Meeting on April 10, 2018, under the premise that they refuse to allow big money to influence their community.
 Instead, the original agreement was revised to simply naming the new science and technology center after Stephen A. Schwarzman.
 This project broke ground on November 2, 2018.
-This renovation project when completed will be able to accommodate 9th grade, moving them from Abington Junior High School to the renovated facility.
+The grand re-opening of the additions and renovations to Abington Senior High School and the Stephen A. Schwarzman Center for Science and Technology was commemorated on Friday, August 26, 2022.